aromanrsc/APU-TrajGenPlus/README.md

 => "trajgen" folder

 **Step 0**.
-Generate the test data files with the [trajgen-generate-data](trajgen/trajgen-generate-data.ipynb) notebook for the targeted dataset.
+Generate the test data files using the [trajgen-generate-data](trajgen/trajgen-generate-data.ipynb) notebook, for the targeted dataset.

 **Step 1**.
 Run the [trajgen-fixed-k](trajgen/trajgen-fixed-k.ipynb) notebook for the targeted dataset.